CIA Tibetan program: 1960–1972

 In late 1961, the resistance forces were facing pressure from the CIA to gather more intelligence on the Chinese.
-Later called the "blue satchel raid", CIA Operations Officer John Kenneth Knaus described the raid as, "one of the greatest intelligence hauls in the history of the agency."
+Later called the "blue satchel raid", CIA Operations Officer John Kenneth Knaus described the raid as, "one of the greatest intelligence hauls in the history of the Agency."
 This raid obtained documents that allowed the CIA a glimpse into the reality of the Chinese government who noted their difficulties in continuing "The Great Leap Forward" and with Tibet.
 This changed the focus of the CIA as they informed the Tibetans not to attack the Chinese but rather to gather intelligence on their enemy.
 Despite these orders from the CIA, yearly raids during the winter months continued on Chinese encampments and harassment of communist outposts, troops and convoys continued.

 Long before the current Chinese occupation, Tibet had a longstanding tradition of independence.
 The memo cites numerous historical accounts of Chinese attempts at conquering and controlling Tibet, none of which ended in success or the integration of Tibet into Chinese society.
 The documents also mention the problematic "terrain, climate, and location" of Tibet.
 Tibet contains protruding mountains, massive plateaus, deep river valleys, and gaping gorges that make communication and military operations extremely arduous.
 The topography of the region enhanced the isolation felt by large swaths of the population, allowing for guerrilla warfare to thrive and causing "political fragmentation among the Kham", the southeastern region of Tibet.
 Because most Tibetans are peasants and not monks or nobles, they have experience with the terrain and are often nomads.
-This nomadic propensity consequently effects how they maintain their independent spirit The Chinese focused substantial resources on keeping roads and supply lines functioning, a difficult task in Tibet's challenging landscape.
-Other CIA documents reaffirm this notion, by recognizing the enormous cost of resupplying operatives and keeping supply chains moving in the country.
+This nomadic propensity consequently affects how they maintain their independent spirit.
+The Chinese focused substantial resources on keeping roads and supply lines functioning, a difficult task in Tibet's challenging landscape.
+Other CIA documents reaffirm this notion by recognizing the enormous cost of resupplying operatives and keeping supply chains moving in the country.

 The July 1958 document also cites the structure of Tibetan society as a primary source of trouble for the Chinese.
 Tibetan society revolves around the Lamaist Church, and its spiritual leader the Dalai Lama.
 The Dalai Lama was not merely a spiritual guide, but a political and ideological leader.
 Tibetan monasteries were more than just houses of worship, they were the economic and political centers of Tibetan society, which allowed the clergy to wield considerable power.
 The clergy was conservative and extremely traditionalistic.
 This traditionalism meant that any deviation from traditional Tibetan life was strictly opposed.
 Altogether, the author suggests that the socialization of Tibet may be "prolonged" despite the substantial investments of the Chinese to integrate the area.
 Tibetan's spirit for independence, the country's fractured and isolated population, the harsh Chinese policies, and the Chinese military occupation all contribute to the problems that the Chinese have had in controlling the country.